RobinHankin/mvp/README.md

 # Overview <img src="man/figures/mvp.png" width = "150" align="right" />

-Multivariate polynomials are intereresting and useful objects.
+Multivariate polynomials are interesting and useful objects.
 Here I present the `mvp` package which hopefully improves upon previous R functionality provided by the packages `multipol`, `mpoly`, and `spray`.
 The `mvp` package follows `mpoly` in using a symbolic, rather than